 Each year, the CFD’s tiny management staff corral 2,500 Wyomingite volunteers into sharing their ranch smarts and hospitality with visitors from all over the world.
 The townsfolk put on pancake breakfasts, chili cookoffs and train buff events.

-There are daily Gunslinger Shootouts in the town square, special performances of the local "Old Fashioned Melodrama" and all the Cowboys n' Indians play that any family could want.
+There are daily Gunslinger Shootouts in the town square and all the Cowboys n’ Indians play that any family could want.

 Rodeo Appreciation for Colts